 What outcomes does the project hope to achieve from making this documentary?

 My hope is that by watching the documentary people will have a greater insight into the real history of this country.
 And that viewers might be inspired to support organisations like the Friends of Myall Creek which has done so much to increase awareness of the horrific 1838 massacre.
-I would hope to show that art can be the conduit to societal change by telling stories.
+I would hope to show that art can be the conduit to social change by telling stories.
 Medium-term outcomes – That studies such as online massacre map created by the University of Newcastle would be supported.
 The map was first published in 2017 and detailed events up to 1872.
 The second stage covered frontier violence up to 1930 and the third block of research is soon to begin.

 Long-term outcomes – Greater understanding and greater empathy by all Australians would be my deepest hope.